MPL 40x15x5 / N38 - neodymium magnet

 - Thanks to their high temperature resistance, they can operate (depending on the shape) even at temperatures up to 230°C and above...

-- Key role in modern technologies – are used in computer drives, electric drive mechanisms, medical devices and other highly developed apparatuses.
+- Key role in modern technologies – are utilized in hard drives, electric drive mechanisms, medical apparatus or other highly developed apparatuses.

 Disadvantages of neodymium magnets:

-- Potential hazard arising from small pieces of magnets pose a threat, if swallowed, which is crucial in the aspect of protecting young children.
-It's also worth noting that small elements of these magnets can hinder the diagnostic process in case of swallowing.
+- Potential hazard arising from small pieces of magnets are risky, when accidentally ingested, which is particularly important in the context of child safety.
+It's also worth noting that miniscule components of these devices can hinder the diagnostic process when they are in the body.

 If you have a nickel allergy, avoid contact with neodymium magnets.